hebesitu/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Blt-8qQZbdY?si=nN1j8mKGHjOSlnrk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is a human-tracking robot that can detect and follow a person while maintaining a predetermined distance.
 For my first milestone, I used components provided to me by the Sunflower Kit, such as the Arduino microcontroller, distance-measuring ultrasonic sensors, infrared sensors to detect obstacles, motor drivers, and DC motors for making movement, to build the foundation of my robot.
-An example of this is when I used four Motor Driver pins to control the two motors (one for each wheel) to allow for us to vary voltage with analogWrite() and allows the robot to move.
+An example of this is when the robot moves using two DC motors, which are connected to motor driver pins on the Arduino.
+By using analogWrite() to send PWM signals, the Arduino can adjust motor speed and direction.
+For example, if the robot needs to turn, it slows down one motor while keeping the other running, which creates a smooth curve instead of a sharp pivot.
 These components work together by having the sensors receive environmental information, which the Arduino calculates to send signals to the motors to move forward, backward, or turn whenever needed.
 I have additionally assembled the robot hardware, connected the sensors and motors, and started programming simple movement functionality using C++.
 My achievements so far are having successfully programmed the robot to move forward and reverse based on sensor input, and additionally, being able to detect something and turn towards it.
 My main challenges that I am facing include accurately processing sensor information for smooth functionality and debugging wiring issues.
 By the next milestone, I hope to work on the sensor input processing and improve the robot's response to movement.
 My strategy to finish the project is to create and implement the human-following algorithm and to achieve stable obstacle avoidance so that the robot can safely and effectively track a human, as well as think of future modifications to bring to the project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.